 The notion of “Bachelor’s Degree or Bust,” is outdated.
 Moreover, obtaining just any 4-year degree is providing little value for some, and is busting the budget for others.
 CE programs provide many pathways to solid career opportunities in well-paying, in-demand middle-skill jobs.
 Affordable and accessible CE programs offer an opportunity to improve skills and a pathway out of poverty, allowing for social mobility and providing students with an alternative to the four-year college route.

 What is Valley Vision’s role?

 In partnership with the Los Rios Community College District—and in collaboration with Sierra College and the Yuba Community College District—Valley Vision has been engaged to convene Regional Advisory Committee meetings for Career Education (CE) across ten industry sectors in 2017 and 2018:

 - Agriculture & Natural Resources

 - Education, Childcare & Family Services

 Valley Vision is facilitating alignment and collaboration across employers, community colleges, four-year institutions, workforce development boards, and other workforce system partners.
 The purpose is to provide timely information from employers on workforce needs; improve the efficiency of the CE advisory process for educators and employers; and to broaden opportunities for more systemic engagement across the region.

 What is our desired impact?

-To help the region’s community college system develop a clear and defined career pathway program that leads to jobs or technical degree programs at four-year universities; create a skilled and competitive workforce for the Sacramento Capital Region; generate a pathway out of poverty through CTE programs; and support employers by providing them with skilled workers they need.
+To help the region’s community college system develop a clear and defined career pathway program that leads to jobs or technical degree programs at four-year universities; create a skilled and competitive workforce for the Sacramento Capital Region; generate a pathway out of poverty through CE programs; and support employers by providing them with the skilled workers they need.

 Valley Vision began working with Los Rios Community College District and other community college partners in December 2016 and will continue engaging employers through 2018.